jonhrafe/MCDC_Simulator_public/instructions/compilation.md

 There's no official support for Windows apart from using the [Official Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Once installed, the same installation process can be followed as above.

-In addition [MinGw](http://www.mingw.org/), and [Cygwin](https://www.cygwin.com/) can be installed to compile the source directly.
+In addition, [MinGw](http://www.mingw.org/), and [Cygwin](https://www.cygwin.com/) can be installed to compile the source directly.
 In both cases, the full GCC compiler suite packages need to be installed and then use the application dependent gcc .exe file to run:

     <gcc.exe> -O3 -std=c++11 -lpthread -std=c++0x -pthread -I. main.cpp simulablesequence.cpp vertex.cpp obstacle.cpp collision.cpp scheme.cpp voxel.cpp cylinder.cpp walker.cpp mcsimulation.cpp
       parallelmcsimulation.cpp trajectory.cpp triangle.cpp parameters.cpp plyobstacle.cpp pgsesequence.cpp